 Taking your measurements:

-- Wear a well-fitting bra while.
+- Wear a well-fitting bra while taking measurements.

 - Measure so that the tape is snug and make sure your fingers are not underneath the tape.